LibraryOfCongress/data-exploration/publishing.md

 5. Once built, you should be able to paste the file path (e.g. `file://path/to/data-exploration/_build/html/index.html`) displayed in the output into your browser bar to preview it.
 Make any changes necessary and re-run steps 3 and 4.

-6. Once you are ready to publish, commit and push your changes to the master branch
+6. Once you are ready to publish, you will need to add an empty file called `.nojekll` to the folder `./_build/html/`.
+This will tell Github not to interpret this as a Jekyll site.

+    Then commit and push your changes to the main branch

     ```
     git push origin master